bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 It does not matter which EMS bus pin you connect to which pin, the bridge rectifier will make sure both orientations will work.

 ## EMS bus interface locations
-The EMS bus is usually available at two locations; at the front or inside the boiler.
+The EMS bus is usually available at two locations; at the front and/or inside the boiler.

 ### Front service jack
-On most boilers there is a 3,5m service jack at the front of the boiler.
+On most boilers there is a 3,5mm service jack at the front of the boiler.

 ![EMS service jack pinout](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/EMS-bus-jack-pinout.JPG?raw=true)